8701-wumei/HISS/README.md

 4. Download the required pretrained checkpoint and vocabulary files.
 5. Run the commands provided below.

+## Main-Experiment Standard Deviations

+The main experiments with ET-BERT are averaged over five random seeds.
+The corresponding standard deviations for ISCX-VPN-Service, ISCX-VPN-App, USTC-TFC, and CSTNET-TLS 1.3 are provided in [HISS_Main_Experiment_Standard_Deviations.pdf](./HISS_Main_Experiment_Standard_Deviations.pdf).

 ## Requirements

 The code requires the following major dependencies: